 activity: The numbers of new listings and of listings going into contract usually plunge to their

 annual nadirs, and an increasing percentage of sellers, especially in higher price segments, pull their homes off the market to await the new year.
-(Many listings taken off market in November and
+(Many listings were taken off the market in November and

 December will presumably be relisted in Q1 2023.)
-Still, buying and selling continues, though at
+Still, buying and selling continue, though at

 reduced levels, and this can be an excellent time for buyers to aggressively negotiate prices.